apache/maven-site/content/markdown/guides/introduction/introduction-to-dependency-mechanism.md

 The recommended approach is to upload the dependency to a [private hosted repository](/repository-management.html) accessible within the organization.
 This also allows differentiation between dependencies needed for compile/execution and those only needed for testing, by using _compile_ or _test_ scope.

-### Historical usage: Libraries of the JDK
+### Historical usage: Java EE (`javax`) libraries of the JDK

-In the past, the system scope was commonly used to tell Maven about dependencies provided by the JDK that were available as separate downloads earlier.
+In the past, the system scope was commonly used to tell Maven about Java EE (`javax` package) dependencies provided by the JDK that were available as separate downloads earlier.
 A typical examples is the Java Authentication and Authorization Service (JAAS):

 ```xml